- Head of Programme

-His works can be found in private and public collection internationally including the Victoria and Albert Museum, the Spencer Museum of Art Kansas, the Nelson-Atkins Museum of Art Missouri, the Arkansas Arts Centre, the Scottish Parliament, Glasgow Life Museum’s and Goldsmiths Hall.
+His works can be found in private and public collections internationally, including the Victoria and Albert Museum, V&A Dundee, Boston Museum of Fine Arts, the Spencer Museum of Art Kansas, the Nelson-Atkins Museum of Art Missouri, the Arkansas Arts Centre, the Scottish Parliament, Glasgow Life Museum’s and The Worshipful Company of Goldsmiths.

 2013 Beijing International Metalwork Exhibition Prize

 2012 BKV Young Applied Artist Finalist.
 Munich

 2009 Galerie Marzee International Student Award